-Using distant vision to cross -- cars too fast?
+Using distant vision to cross -- vehicles approaching too fast?
 Too close?

 Using hearing to cross -- "clear to cross when quiet"?

 I assume that when Lorraine started to cross, she could see the headlights of the approaching cars from a great distance, but did not realize how very fast and very close they were.

 A few days later when I tried it myself with normal vision in broad daylight, I also greatly underestimated how close and how fast those cars were coming -- yikes!